wolfgang-meyenberg/Powershell-Scripts/readme.txt

 -showUnits           Display the units for usages and cost as second header
                      line.
 This is useful with the -usage switch, as the metrics come in 1s, 10000s, or so.
+-count               Create an additional file containing the count of
+                     resources by subscription and resource type

 -WhatIf              Don't evaluate costs but show a list of resources and
                      resource types which would be evaluated.